john-lynch/discourse-kaomoji/README.md

 Once installed, users simply have to type `/examplecommand` and the slash text will be replaced with a substitution.
 For example, by default `/shrug` is replaced by `¯\_(ツ)_/¯`.

-The plugin is currently configured in a rather crude fashion: the user enters a string of JSON into the "kaomoji mapping json" field in the Discourse plugin configuration page.
+The plugin is currently configured in a rather crude fashion: the administrator enters a string of JSON into the "kaomoji mapping json" field in the Discourse plugin configuration page.
 This JSON is parsed so that each key on the result object is a command and each value associated with it is the value to use when that command is encountered.
 So for example:

     {
     	"shrug": "¯\_(ツ)_/¯"